ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 ## Protocol Flow

-There are three parties involved in the process of creating a loan.
+There are three parties involved in the process of creating a loan:

 - **Loan Brokers**: Create asset vaults and manage associated loans.
 - **Depositors**: Add assets to vaults.